MetCouncilGIS/MME/README.md

 > Field: Origin
 >
-> Enter a value into the database table and check the default value flag.
-Pressing 'D' in the application will populate the field with the database value.
+> You can establish one or more values in the database table.
+You MUST designate one as the default to appear when the 'D' button is pressed.

 ####Publisher